Thynix/DOOM-3-BFG-VR/README.md

 The Doom 3 BFG Edition GPL Source Code release allows mod editing.
 In order for it to accept any change in your mod directory, you should first specify your mod directory adding the following command to the launcher:

-The fs_game mod directory is used exclusively by DOOM3-BFG VR : Fully Possessed and should not be used by other mods.
-Additional mods can my use the fs_game_base directory
+The `fs_game` mod directory is used exclusively by DOOM3-BFG VR : Fully Possessed and should not be used by other mods.
+Additional mods can my use the `fs_game_base` directory

-"+set fs_game_base modDirectoryName"
+`+set fs_game_base modDirectoryName`

-so it would end up looking like: Doom3BFGVR +set fs_game_base mymod
+so it would end up looking like: `Doom3BFGVR +set fs_game_base mymod`

-This will result in the game searching the Fully Possessed directory, followed by the modDirectoryName directory, and finally the BASE directory when loading assets.
+This will result in the game searching the Fully Possessed directory, followed by the `modDirectoryName` directory, and finally the BASE directory when loading assets.

 Binary mods from Classic Doom 3 (non-BFG) mods are not supported.